devopness/devopness/packages/sdks/javascript/README.md

 ```

 The instance of `DevopnessApiClient` has properties to all services provided by the API.
-The name of the methods at services is the same as operation name in the documentation of the
+The name of the methods at services is the same as the operation name in the documentation of the
 Devopness API.
-You can consult the URL of a endpoint to see the operation name.
-For instance
+You can consult the URL of an endpoint to see the operation name.
+For instance,
 the URL to endpoint `POST /users/login` in the documentation is: `/#operation/login`

 ### Authenticating